10/2/2014 - 10/26/2014

 Kiku: The Art of the Japanese Garden

-About the Designers
+About the Designer

 Francisca P. Coelho, Vivian and Edward Merrin Vice President for Glasshouses and Exhibitions, is best known for her plantsmanship and key role in the design and development of high-profile shows in the Enid A. Haupt Conservatory.

 Presenting Sponsor: Mitsubishi Corporation (Americas)

 Sponsored by: J.C.C.
 Fund of the Japanese Chamber of Commerce and Industry of New York

 Additional support provided by: ITO EN (North America), Inc, Marubeni America Corporation, Mayer Brown, Mitsubishi UFJ Financial Group, Sumitomo Corporation of the Americas Foundation